jmgkeller/regularized_regression/README.md

-# regularized_regression
+# regularized regression
-mock for science forum
+mock example for science forum

 **LDAvis** is designed to help users interpret the topics in a topic model that has been fit to a corpus of text data.
 The package extracts information from a fitted LDA topic model to inform an interactive web-based visualization.